f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 |image15|

-Now go back to the form and press Ctrl + F5 to refresh the web form back to normal.
+Now go back to the form and refresh the web form back to normal.
 Now remove the “@” symbol the email address:

 |image16|